SoyamKapoor/task_01_EDA-and-Visualization-of-a-Real_World-Dataset/README.md

    ```

 4. **Explore the Analysis**
-   - Follow each section of the notebook to see how the data is cleaned, visualized, and analyzed.
+   - Follow each step in the notebook to see the data loading, cleaning, visualization, and insights process.

 ---